ppy/osu-wiki/news/2024/2024-11-14-osu-world-cup-2024-round-of-16-recap.md

 [AJITAMA Adventure OST](https://osu.ppy.sh/beatmapsets/2274953#osu/4847546) was created with a specific vision in mind.
 [Umeboshi Chazuke](https://osu.ppy.sh/beatmaps/artists/98) has great proficiency in expressing musical stories through their music, and I wanted to capture this idea in a way that suits an OWC tiebreaker.

 The storyboard represents a short RPG adventure featuring two of Umeboshi Chazuke's recurring characters, the puppy and the bear.
-Thanks to ::mangomizer::{ user=1893718 } (who has contributed many special touches in osu! originals), the decision to represent characters as OWC staff was quickly done a day before release, with contributions between myself, ::ChillierPear::{ user=9501251 }, mangomizer, [Librarian](https://osu.ppy.sh/users/10083084) & ::megumic::{ user=7537133 }.
+Thanks to ::mangomizer::{ user=1893718 } (who has contributed many special touches in osu! originals), the decision to represent characters as OWC staff was quickly done a day before release, with contributions between myself, ::ChillierPear::{ user=9501251 }, mangomizer, ::Librarian::{ user=10083084 } & ::megumic::{ user=7537133 }.

 Referenced by name in the storyboard are Leo the Civilian (::LeoFLT::{ user=3668779 }), Evil King Dada (::Dada::{ user=9119507 }) & Princess Chiverly (::chiv::{ user=6701656 }), three of the hardest working people behind the scenes, ensuring every osu!
 World Cup runs smoothly.
 We expanded on this idea significantly by creating special dialogue between the characters making plenty of references to OWC, other staff members & random other prominent things in osu!.